Skip to content

 As you should Eithne, it certainly isn’t in everyone to be a carer.
 What do you think makes a person a good carer?

-While we have our timetable and routine, our days can change if a client is taken unwell or if we suspect something is wrong so a good carer needs to be practical and decisive too.
+While we have our timetable and routine, our days can change if a client is taken unwell or if we suspect something is wrong.
+So, a good carer needs to be practical and decisive too.
 We receive training in manual handling, first aid and care of the older person but so much of it is in the person as well.
 They have to enjoy their job.

 I totally agree and I can see why family members need the assistance of a carer for an elderly parent.
-What is a typical day in the life of a carer Eithne?
+What is a typical day in the life of a carer, Eithne?

 It can vary from day to day.
 I have some clients that I see once or twice a day and I have other clients that I see twice a week.
 There fore, some days are quite busy as I go from one client to another whereas on other days, I have breaks between clients.
 I also provide cover if another carer was unable to see her clients on that day.
 Comfort Keepers are very good at ensuring that clients receive carers who would work well with them and if one carer has to cover for another, that they are similar in their approach and they would be well informed too.